Eight-man football: Offense

 A variety of offensive formations can be used in eight-man football, most of which are converted from traditional eleven-man formations.
 Eight-man football rules require five players to be on the line of scrimmage with players on each end remaining pass eligible.
 The interior of the line consists of two guards and a center.
 Most often, the line players on the edges of the formation are tight ends, or are occasionally split wide as wide receivers.
-Due to reduced sized teams requiring players to know different positions, players' jersey numbers do not affect pass eligibility, however, most teams follow the general guidelines set forth by the eleven-man game.
+Due to reduced sized teams requiring players to know different positions, players' jersey numbers do not affect pass eligibility, but most teams follow the general guidelines set forth by the eleven-man game.

 Attempting the extra point kick after a touchdown is less common in eight-man, due to the lack of specialized kickers and holders and the inability to block defenders from interfering with the kick.
 For this reason, teams often attempt a two-point conversion instead.
+This is another reason why 8 man is very high scoring.

 Defense

 General defensive alignments in eight-man football consist of defensive linemen, linebackers, and defensive backs.
 Common formations include a 3-3-2, 3-2-3, 4-3-1, 3-4-1, 4-2-2, 5-3, and a 6-2 goal-line defense.
 The 3-2-3 defense has gained popularity due to the increase of passing-oriented offense in the eight-man game.
 It substitutes the third linebacker for another defensive back.
+Most of these formations put stress on linebackers. that is why they have to be some of the best tacklers on the field.